galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >
 > > ### {% icon solution %} Answer
 > >
+> > `Žolt Peto` who competed in tabletennis at the 2020 Summer Olympics in Tokyo.
-> >  .
-We do this by repeating the previous sort (on year and then name), but changing the order to *descending* for both, to get the answer to the top of the file.
+> > We do this by repeating the previous sort (on year and then name), but changing the order to *descending* for both, to get the answer to the top of the file.
 > >
 > {: .solution}
 {: .question}

-> ### {% icon question %} Exercise: Sorting by age
+> ### {% icon question %} Exercise: sort by height
 >
-> 1. What is the oldest age of a competing athelete?
+> 1. What is the height of the tallest competing athelete?
+Which athlete(s) are of this height?
-> 2. Of all athletes of this age, which comes first alphabeticall?
+> 2. What is the shortest?
+> 3. Who was the tallest athlete from the most recent Olympics?
+How tall were they?
 >
-> > ### {% icon solution %} Answer
+> > ### {% icon solution %} Hints
 > >
-> >  .
-We do this by repeating the previous sort (on year and then name), but changing the order to *descending* for both, to get the answer to the top of the file.
+> > 1.
+Height is listed in column 7.
+Since this is a number, we need *numerical sort*, and becaue we want the tallest on top, we will need to sort in *descending* (decreasing) order.
+> > 2.
+Rerun the tool for step 1, but change the order to *ascending*
+> > 3.
+First sort by year (descending), then by height (descending)
+> >
+> {: .solution}
+>
+> > ### {% icon solution %} Answers
+> >
+> >  1.
+Adam Sandurski from poland is the tallest athlete in the file, at 214 cm tall.
+> >  2.
+Here we don't get a clear answer.
+That is because not all athletes have height data available, and blank fields are being sorted to the top.
+We can filter out rows with empty values to get our anwer (see Filter section to learn how to do this).
+For now we cannot answer this question with just the sort tool.
+Some times multiple tools are required to perform such tasks.
+The [exercise section at the end of this tutorial](#exercises-with-answers) has many exercises that require a combination of different tools.
+> >  3.
+Gennaro Di Mauro, 210 cm.
 > >
 > {: .solution}
 {: .question}